 Christina Bailey-Hytholt, 29 Assistant Professor Worcester Polytechnic Institute Bailey-Hytholt researches biomaterials and drug delivery, particularly for women's health and prenatal patients.
 For example, she developed placental models and lipid-based drug- and gene-delivery systems to help treat pregnancy-related complications.
-She is passionate about her research and plans to develop new in vitro models of the maternal-fetal interface. as well as new therapeutics for prenatal care in the future.
+She is passionate about her research and plans to develop new in vitro models of the maternal-fetal interface, as well as new therapeutics for prenatal care in the future.
+She has been on Forbes' 30 Under 30 List.
 Bailey-Hytholt enjoys kayaking, hiking, crocheting, and gardening during her free time.
 Her favorite place that she has gone kayaking is Kauai, HI.